 - Parents must sign a Grade Sharing Consent Form for the RCSD to share academic grades with the Pathways Coordinator.

 - RCSD grades will be checked after marking periods.
-If the student receives below a 2.0 or has attendance below the 90% mark, the student will be placed on academic probation by the RCSD Executive Director of the Visual and Performing Arts.
+If the student receives below a 2.0 or has attendance below the 90% mark, the student will be placed on academic probation by the RCSD Associate Director of Music.
 The student will have until the end of that academic year to meet the grade requirements above. if the GPA is not raised by the last report card in June, and the course is not made up in summer, the scholarship will be revoked for the following year.

 - At the ECMS first semester marking period, students receiving any ECMS grade of C or lower in lessons will be placed on ECMS probation.
 Any lesson grade that is not raised by the end of the year will result in revocation of the scholarship.